Official websites use .gov

 &lt;p&gt;You may need to empty your bladder before a lumbar puncture.&lt;/p&gt;

-&lt;p&gt;Your provider will let you know if you need to make any other preparations.&lt;/p&gt;&lt;h2&gt;Are there any risks to the test?&lt;/h2&gt;
+&lt;p&gt;Your provider will let you know if you need other preparations.&lt;/p&gt;&lt;h2&gt;Are there any risks to the test? &lt;/h2&gt;

 &lt;p&gt;There is very little risk to having a blood test.
 You may have slight pain or bruising at the spot where the needle was put in, but most symptoms go away quickly.&lt;/p&gt;